 These become postmodernist professors in universities, or midlevel HR managers in corporations like Google or Patreon – or they become politicians.
 They peddle in social justice, and conjuring hatred towards America and capitalism is part of their day job.
 Unlike most other envious people, these actually have the power to create trouble for the rest of us.

 One way to reduce the problem is to talk about it to make people aware of the mechanism.
 Most folk recognize that envy is far from a virtuous motivation, and those who grow aware of their own unconscious feelings may take more care in acting upon them.

 In an ideal world, the best way to solve the problem of envy is to create a society that allows all people to climb hierarchies and excel in their own field.
-That’s easier said than done, but it does suggest that reducing barriers to entry and climbing in hierarchies is the best available strategy for protecting society against the ravages of this most destructive system.We value your comments!
-Please weigh in on our comment section below.
+That’s easier said than done, but it does suggest that reducing barriers to entry and climbing in hierarchies is the best available strategy for protecting society against the ravages of this most destructive system.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com